szaffo/wordCounter/README.md

 # Word counter

-A java GUI app that counts words in texts
+A  simple swing app that I created for my gf to count words and letters in any text.

-It's gonna use swing